rashfael/webdev-workshops/README.md

 - Nostalgia - A look into the dark ages of webtech and why you darn kids all have it too easy
 - Interlude into git (hopefully with help from @rixx)
 - I am afraid I can't let you do that, Dave - Validating input and robust rendering
+- Maximum Warp!
+Make math go fast with WebAssembly
+- Don't let your data perish - put your bytes into a database
+- Let the right one in - Secure your stuff with SSL and CORS, learn about XSS and the other nasties
+- Mogrify your data - methods and patterns using the es6 functions
+- In which I talk about why I don't talk about TypeScript/flow/react/redux/angular
+- Accomodate both big and small - Responsive Design
+- Getting testy - when to test what and how
 - and many more